-Medicare and Spinlife
+Medicare and SpinLife

 Medicare assigns every product that is eligible for reimbursement what is called an "allowable amount".
 The allowable amount is the maximum amount that Medicare will consider as the total price of the item.
 The allowable amount for each item varies slightly by state.
-Medicare will pay 80% of the allowable amount.
-The other 20%, or copay, is the beneficiaryâ€™s responsibility.
+Medicare will reimburse a local dealer 80% of the allowable amount.
+The other 20%, or copay, remains your responsibility.

 Please note the following important information about Medicare reimbursement amounts: